strzibny/advanced-ruby-cartridge/README.md

 Managing used webserver
 ===================

-By default Passenger webserver is used.
-In order to change it, we will use new feature of <code>rhc</code> which allows us to change environment variables.
-Name of chosen webserver has to be inserted in <code>OPENSHIFT_RUBY_SERVER</code> variable.
+By default, the Passenger webserver is used.
+In order to change it, we will use a feature of <code>rhc</code> which allows us to change environment variables.
+The name of your chosen webserver has to be inserted in <code>OPENSHIFT_RUBY_SERVER</code> variable.

 If you are missing some webserver, you can take advantage of support for adding custom webserver, more information in next section.